Gate Pose - Parighasana

 Step 6

-Bring the knees back next to each other and repeat on the other side.
+Bring your knees back together and repeat the sequence on the opposite side.

 Benefits and Contraindications